Interruption of Study

 An Interruption of Study is not granted as of right but will need to be applied for with at least one valid ground and with appropriate evidence.

-• Ill health, mental or physical health concerns.
+• Ill Health: Physical or mental health concerns.

-• Sabbatical Office – an interruption of study may be granted to a student who has been elected to a sabbatical post in the Students' Union.
+• Sabbatical Office: If elected to a sabbatical post in the Students' Union.

-• Compassionate grounds: for personal, family, or domestic circumstances.
+• Compassionate grounds: Personal, family, or domestic issues.

 • You cannot apply for an IoS during a formal examination period.
 If you are experiencing circumstances that are impacting your study during a formal examination period you will instead need to report them using the Extenuating Circumstances Procedure.
 If your circumstances continue after the examination period, you can submit an IoS application for when it ends.